matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 Room version updates can bring new functionalities, for example v7 is introducing `knocking`.

-There is a delay before a room version became the default version (when supported by enough home servers).
+There is a delay before a room version becomes the default version (when supported by enough home servers).
 And when creating rooms clients should not ask for a specific version (or else they will stick to this specific version unless they are updated).